ryanmccartney/ffmpeg-docker/docs/pages/installation/building.md

 There are two reasons to Build this project.

-1. You'd like to use the Non Free FFMPEG library options
+1. You'd like to use the Non Free FFmpeg library options
 2. If you want to contribute to this project or you'd like some of the above features

 In order to do either you'll need to build a copy of this image yourself which will compile FFmpeg locally.